AdobeDocs/workfront.en/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/unified-commenting-experience.md

 ---
 # New commenting experience

 <span class="preview">The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview environment.</span>
+It is available for all customers only in the Preview environment.</span>

 An update to the commenting experience in Adobe Workfront is currently in development.
 This update includes a new interface, new features, and improved performance in the Updates section of select objects.